 Meet Joe.
 From time to time he works from home.
-He needs to connect to his PC located in the office.
-Also, from time to time he connects from home to his office PC, and from the PC to the Jenkins CI server provisioned in company’s development AWS cloud environment.
+He needs to connect to his linux machine in the office.
+Also, from time to time he connects from home to his office linux box, and from there to the Jenkins CI server provisioned in company’s development AWS cloud environment.

 Let’s have a look at his ssh config file: